ropensci/RefManageR/README.md

 ==================================================================================================================
 Important
 -------------------
-1. get DOIs from crossref
+1. get DOIs from crossref see: [See work on GitHub](https://github.com/gavinsimpson/orcid/blob/master/R/crossrefDOI.R)
 2. new open function; convert all other RefManager.R functions to work with bibentry class
 3. read pdf's using pdftotext.exe; use list.files to add folder to database
 * read bibliographies from pdftotext